Meet Your Executive Board

 Certified Club Manager

-Dr. Poland holds a JD, MA in Religion, MA in Ethical Leadership, and a Ph.D.
+Dr. Arlette Poland holds a JD, MA in Religion, MA in Ethical Leadership, and a Ph.D.
 A former lawyer, she is now Adjunct Professor and has been with COD since 2001.
 She has taught classes in Business, Political Science, World Religions, Ethics and Perspectives on Death and Dying.
 Dr. Poland has been on the CODAA Board as At-Large Member for several years and is proud to support the association whenever possible.

 David Bashore has served on the CODAA executive board since June 2010, first as secretary and then elected president in January 2011.

 David received a B.S. degree in Speech and Theater from the State University of New York, Oneonta in 1970.
 He earned an M.S. degree in Speech Communication from Illinois State University in 1971, and an M.B.A. in Human Resources Management from Golden Gate University in 1986.
-His teaching career has spanned over 30 years at the college and university levels and 17 years’ corporate training experience.
-He has been teaching Communication Studies at College of the Desert for 13 years.
+His teaching career has spanned over 30 years at the college and university levels and 17 years’ of corporate training experience.
+He has been teaching Communication Studies at the College of the Desert for 13 years.